artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw1/homework1.md

   color_names_to_rgb['purple'] = (128,0,128)
 ```

-+ Why don't you try to write a function ```python set_lights(color_name, which_light='both')``` that will set the color of either the front, back, or both of the droid's lights to the same value using the color name?
++ Why don't you try to write a function ```set_lights(color_name, which_light='both')``` that will set the color of either the front, back, or both of the droid's lights to the same value using the color name?

-+ Now, let's write a function to walk through a list of colors, and set the front light to each color in turn for a certain number of seconds.
++ Now, let's write a function ```flash_colors(colors, seconds=1)``` to walk through a list of colors, and set the front light to each color in turn for a certain number of seconds.
 We'll use Python's time library to sleep between color changes.

 ```python
 import time